 Regulatory compliance inspections

 This type of inspection reports on a school’s compliance with the Independent School Standards Regulations.
-Our most recent inspection was in Autumn 2018.
+Our most recent inspection was in March 2019.

-The inspectors were hugely complementary of our School, our pupils and the work that we do here and we met the standards in most areas.
+The inspectors were hugely complementary of our School, our pupils and the work that we do here.
+We are delighted to report that we have met all of the required standards.